How to Open an Indoor Ski Studio: A Step-by-Step Blueprint

 Step 8: Build Credibility and Partnerships

 Building credibility is key to establishing your studio's reputation.
 SkyTechSport is proud to be an official supplier of the U.S. Ski Team and PSIA-AASI.
-Our simulators are recognized by these world-class organizations as the best indoor training tools available.

 • Certified U.S. Ski & Snowboard Club